 The process starts with the pressing phase.
-The tile is formed by compressing the atomised mix with powerful hydraulic presses, which give it the desired production format (size and thickness) and surface type (smooth, textured, etc.).
-The tile formed in this way is transported from the presses to the drying kilns where it undergoes a drastic reduction in humidity and a decisive increase in "raw" mechanical strength. both factors that are necessary before undergoing the subsequent production phases.
-The pressed tiles can be subjected to glazing and digital decoration applications, which give the product high-end aesthetic effects and colouring, similar to those of natural materials (stones, marbles, wood, etc ...).
+The tile is formed by compressing the atomised mix material with powerful hydraulic presses, which give it the desired production format (size and thickness) and surface type (smooth, textured, etc.).
+The tile formed in this way is transported from the presses to the drying kilns where it undergoes a drastic reduction in humidity and a decisive increase in "raw" mechanical strength, both factors that are necessary before undergoing the subsequent production phases.
+Generally, the drying process takes 20-30 minutes at maximum temperatures of 200-220 °C. The pressed tiles can be subjected to glazing and digital decoration applications, which give the product high-end aesthetic effects and colouring, similar to those of natural materials (stones, marbles, wood, etc.).
 The firing phase is carried out in industrial kilns that, thanks to sophisticated flame emission systems, make it possible to keep the temperature uniform in all the zones of the kilns, eliminating problems due to varying shades and differing firing temperatures.
 The long periods spent at high firing temperatures, up to around 1200-1220°C) ensures the material achieves complete vitrification throughout its mass: thus obtaining ceramic tiles with almost zero porosity, which are therefore completely frost resistant, with considerable mechanical strength (breaking strength, resistance to bending, abrasion, scratches) and resistance to aggressive chemicals.
-On the back of the fired slabs it is possible to add a fiberglass mesh, that makes the final product more resistant on the construction site (handling, cutting and drilling) and once it is installed (better mechanical features).
+A fibreglass mesh is applied to the back of the slabs, giving the finished product improved requirements in the construction phase (handling, cutting and drilling) and in operation (improved mechanical requirements).
 Before quality inspection, most of the material is subjected to mechanical processing, such as cutting (to obtain smaller sizes), rectification (to obtain tiles with highly linear and orthogonal sides, which allows installation with very narrow grout lines) and honing (mechanical abrasion of the surface with very high hard tools to obtain softer surfaces, pleasant to the touch, with different degrees of gloss).
-In the sorting department, each ceramic piece is checked for size. flatness, squareness of edges, colour and surface quality (absence of defects) by specialised operators and automatic sorting machines.
+In the sorting department, each ceramic piece is checked for size, flatness, squareness of edges, colour and surface quality (absence of defects) by specialised operators and automatic sorting machines.
 Finished products are packaged in homogeneous batches by article, grade, shade and "calibre".